 Lowell obtained a piece of strapping tape and sealed up the cardboard box.

 Arguably it was out of the same desire to stay hidden that he walked through his house and unplugged, punctiliously, every Christmas decoration from its electrical outlet.
 Though electricity did not presently course through the old wiring, it would invariably return, and something in the solemn occasion wished for the premises to stay dark a good long while.
 No Christmas ornament would relight, either in the house or on the lawn.
-A lamp in the front room was left switched on, and would serve as vigil candle once power returned.
+A lamp in the front room was left switched on, and would serve as vigil candle until power returned.